HolyMeekrob/metalsmith-page-data/Readme.md

 ## Config
 The config argument should be an array of objects, each of which has the following properties:
-- pattern (*required*)- a glob expression used to determine which files will be included.
+- pattern (*optional*) (*default: '*') - a glob expression used to determine which files will be included.
 Internally it uses [minimatch][minimatchUrl], so please see its documentation for details.
+If not set, it will default to matching all files.

 - data: (*required*) - an object whose property name and values will be merged into the page's metadata.